reactjs/react.dev/content/docs/hooks-faq.md

 This is both more convenient from the maintenance perspective (no need to keep forwarding callbacks), and avoids the callback problem altogether.
 Passing `dispatch` down like this is the recommended pattern for deep updates.

 Note that you can still choose whether to pass the application *state* down as props (more explicit) or as context (more convenient for very deep updates).
-If you use context to pass down the state too, use two different context types -- the `dispatch` context never changes, so components that read it don't need to rerender unless they also need the application state.
+If you use context to pass down the state too, use two different context types -- the `dispatch` context never changes, so components that read it don't need to re-render unless they also need the application state.

 ### How to read an often-changing value from `useCallback`?